zmebratu/Kickstarter-analysis/README.md

 One conclusion I can draw from the Outcomes based on Launch date is that May and June were the most successful campaigns.
 In addition to this, December had the worst success to failed campaign rate.
 After analyzing the outcomes based on goals, I believe that $4,999 is the maximum amount that should be spent on a campaign.
 A limitation on this dataset is that the Outcomes based on Goals doesn’t allow the information to be filtered by parent category.
 If this were to occur, this will allow a more in-depth review of each category.
 In addition to this, the dataset could be filtered by year to identify if there’s any room for adjustments to be made.
-We could create another Outcomes by Launch Date graph to visually see all the parent category.
+I think we could create another Outcomes by Launch Date graph to visually see all the parent categories together.
 I would also create another Outcomes based on Goals graph for each parent category.
+These will allow a more detailed synopsis about the campaigns.